 23. Don’t use your phone in crowded places

 Buying a smartphone in your country may be simple and normal, but with its price in the third world, people can buy lots of things.
-In other words, your phone may be attractive for many on the streets, places like Barcelona in Spain is well known for this kind of stealing.
+In other words, your phone may be attractive for many on the streets, places like Barcelona in Spain are well known for this kind of stealing.
 Make sure to use your phone in safe places like coffee shops or WC, you don’t want somebody to steal your phone!

-Now, prepare yourself for this kind of danger, in many places even the most developed countries, someone may approach you and ask you to use your phone for an emergency call, just don’t do that.
+Now, prepare yourself for this kind of danger, in many places even in the most developed countries, someone may approach you and ask you to use your phone for an emergency call, just don’t do that.
 No matter what the case is. if you’re a tourist and a local ask you for a phone, be sure at 99% he’ll run away with it.
-Just say no, you don’t have one or it’s not working and say that with confidence.
+Just say no, you don’t have one or it’s not working, and say that with confidence.

 24. Never identify that you are alone